 The recipe is packed full of extra nutrition with grass-fed dairy, pastured eggs for more protein, and filled with delicious apples to add a warming fall touch.

-We love filling breakfasts, from sweet, satisfying meals such as this to our family’s favorite ham and cheese quiche.
+We love filling breakfasts, from sweet, satisfying meals such as this to our family’s favorite Cast iron quiche.

 What is pro-metabolic eating?